ehwest/mdn_qms/source/Quality_Manual/README.md

 The company has documented procedures for the validation of the application of computer software used in the QMS.
 Such software is validated prior to initial use and, as appropriate, after change to the software or its applications.
 The specific approach and associated activities shall be proportionate to the risk associated with the use of the software.
 Records of such activities are maintained.

-# The Quality Management System At Work
+# The Quality Management System Structure

 The responsibility to develop and effectively implement quality system procedures is held by the designated owner for each policy procedure or SOP as determined by management.
 Procedure details depend upon the complexity of the work, methods used, and the skills and training needed by personnel to carry out the activity.